 NOTE: A recent trip report I read said this route is badly overgrown and the author recommended the Methow River approach instead.

-Methow River ApproachNote: This is a great bike trail.
+Methow River ApproachNote: When this route has been cleared it is a great bike trail.
 In fact, even with the long distance, the peak can be climbed car-to-car in a day with a bicycle.
+However, trail maintenance can be lacking to clear windfall and cut back brush.
+So it is best to do your research like calling the ranger station in Winthrop before committing to approaching Azurite from that direction.

 Hike or bike the trail up the valley.
 A forest fire of 2003 burned much of the valley.
 This has caused invasive fireweed to encroach on the trail.
 Without proper brushing out, the trail could become quite burdensome in a few years.
 The trail is fairly flat and wholly bikable except for a couple brush-encroached swathes and an annoying up and down on the north slope about five miles in.